firefly-cpp/storing-data-into-living-plant.net/README.md

 npm install
 ```

-Alternatively, the application can be installed using Docker by executing the following command:
+Alternatively, the application can be installed using Docker by executing the following command in the root directory:
 ```bash
 docker compose build
 ```